Aralia: planting, cultivation and care

 Should I prune Aralia?

-Aralia naturally has an elegant, fairly pared-back form and is lightly ramified, so it generally does not need pruning.
-However, it is best to remove dead or damaged branches as soon as you see them.
-Likewise, you can remove suckers.
+Aralia naturally has an elegant, fairly uncluttered form, sparsely ramified; it can therefore do without pruning.
+Nevertheless, it is preferable to remove dead or damaged branches when you see them.
+Similarly, you can remove suckers.

 - Subscribe!